-1. The kinds of special educational needs for which provision is made at the school.

-The school should make clear whether it is a mainstream setting or whether it is a special school.
-Mainstream schools could then add a statement on inclusion and outline the main types of need currently in school (SEND Audit: Audit of Pupil needs).
-Special schools can describe the types of special educational need the school caters for.

-- Monitor the progress of all pupils; some children and young people with SEN can be identified at birth.
-Other difficulties only become evident as children grow and develop - Listen to the pupil - Listen to parent/carers - Be able to distinguish between pupils who may need some support within the classroom and within the differentiated curriculum, and pupils with Special Educational Needs - Identify barriers to learning using their knowledge and understanding of the four primary areas of need; the areas of need are: - Communication and interaction - Cognition and learning - Social, emotional and mental health difficulties - Sensory and/or physical needs - In consultation with parents, decide whether SEN support is required and carry out further assessment to identify barriers to learning and the nature of their child's difficulties. - 2.
-Information, in relation to mainstream schools and maintained nursery schools, about the school's policies for the identification and assessment of pupils with special educational needs.
+1. The k kinds of special educational needs for which provision is made at the school. school.
+N types of ol should make clear whether it is a mainstream setting or whether it is a special Aainstream schools could then add a statement on inclusion and outline the main need currently in school (SEND Audit: Audit of Pupil needs).
+Special schools can the types of special educational need the school caters for. and settings are expected to: Monitor the progress of all pupils; some children and young people with SEN can be identified at birth.
+Other difficulties only become evident as children grow and develop Listen to the pupil Listen to parent/carers Be able to distinguish between pupils who may need some support within the classroom and within the differentiated curriculum, and pupils with Special Educational Needs Identify barriers to learning using their knowledge and understanding of the four primary areas of need; the areas of need are: Communication and interaction Cognition and learning Social, emotional and mental health difficulties Sensory and/or physical needs In consultation with parents, decide whether SEN support is required and carry out further assessment to identify barriers to learning and the nature of their child's difficulties.

+2. Information, in relation to mainstream schools and maintained nursery schools, about the school's policies for the identification and assessment of pupils with special educational needs.